keltoumboukra/SamplePoolingForNGS/WorkingDocument.md

 To Do's:
 - Add parrameter to select which robot to use and assign pipetting range from it
-- Requirements file
 - Install in foundry office
-- Create GUI
 - Improve Clariostar template with features like automated outlier removal
-- remove some decimals from the number in reports etc...
+- Remove some decimals from the number in reports etc...
+- Add option for user to remove list of samples
+- Add Beckman and Echo files to repo
+- Make the workflow easily changeable for different numbers of columns
+- Write SOP
+- Calculate expected final pool concentration

 Workflow: